MsPockets/tic-tac-toe/README.md

 On the final day of the project, I spent my time styling and ironing out a few bugs.
 Some issues I had to fix were auto clearing form fields on a failure, clearing the game board after signing out, and showing elements after signing out

 **Materials Used**
 For this project I used Visual Studios Code, Google Fonts, references from stack exchange, google search for a background image, and of course spotify for working tunes.
+The languages used in this project are html, css, and javascript.

+**Moving Forward**
+Going forward I would like to implement an AI to play against as well as utilizing modals.
+I feel like that will make the app feel more professional and clear up some space as well as give the user clearer directions.